-It was a bath named Yakushiyu (薬師湯), and it was heaven for my wife and I. We stripped right there and soaked in the hot and slightly sulfurous water.
+This bath, named Yakushiyu (薬師湯), was heaven for my wife and I. We stripped right there and soaked in the hot and slightly sulfurous water.
 There are no changing rooms.
 Renge Onsen Lodges's website explains that Yakushiyu's water contains acid sulphate, which helps to heal the following ailments: arteriosclerosis (hardening of the arteries), chronic dermatitis, cuts, and burns.
 The informative A-to-Z Photo Dictionary of Japanese Buddhism taught me that Yakushi (薬師) translates directly into English as "medicine teacher."
 Yakushi Nyorai is the name of the Japanese Buddha of medicine and healing.

 While we were bathing in Yakushiyu, a cold wind blew over the snow-covered peaks above, but our bodies were heated by pure hot spring water.
 Due to the coming fall of night, though, we left without finding the fourth hot spring bath that I had read about.
 We had to walk the last several kilometers in the dark with just a miniature flashlight since we departed later than was wise.
 At one point, we heard the sound of a heavy animal walking in the brush towards us, but luckily it went backwards upon hearing our bear bells and loud voices.
 Renge Onsen is in backwoods country, where spotting bears is not uncommon.

 The next day, my wife wanted to walk along that road again, and I was determined to find the fourth bath.
-We were once more alone on the secluded road until we came across a Japanese serow, an endangered Japanese ungulate, which looks like a cross between a large mountain goat and a fat deer.
+We were once again the only large mammals on the secluded road until we came across a Japanese serow, an endangered Japanese ungulate, which looks like a cross between a large mountain goat and a fat deer.
 It stared at us for a moment before running and disappearing into thick autumnal vegetation.

 We continued walking and were surprised when two Japanese men in a jeep drove by us in the direction of Renge Onsen.
 We were also startled by the sight of an almost completely consumed rabbit corpse on a curve in the road.
 Fresh blood and intestines still stuck to scattered bits of white fur, indicating a fresh kill.
 Apparently, our arrival had disturbed another animal's meal.